mehulambastha/hackai-techfest/README.md

 # Temperature Alert System

 The Temperature Alert System is a versatile tool that makes real-time temperature monitoring and notifications easy.
 Whether you're an outdoor enthusiast, a traveler, or just someone who likes to stay informed about the weather, this project is designed to meet your needs.
+It also features a fully functional GUI to make it easier for the users to interact with the project.
 Here's what you can expect from the Temperature Alert System:

 ## Key Features